Desire1990/commercial-blog/README.md

 This is a django project that helps us test the ability of each new hogi member.
 So each new member has to create an application to get approved.
-The applications are, Movies, Music, Library.
+Current applications are, Movies, Music, Library.

 UNREGISTERED USERS CAN:
 -	Browse books, movies and music